HariMahi/awesome-social-science/readme.md

 > Patient responds to questions with an incorrect answer

-Ganser syndrome is a facitious disorder characterized by nonsensical or wrong answers to questions or doing things incorrectly, other dissociative symptoms such as fugue, amnesia or conversion disorder, often with visual pseudohallucinations and a decreased state of consciousness.
+Ganser syndrome is a factitious disorder characterized by nonsensical or wrong answers to questions or doing things incorrectly, other dissociative symptoms such as fugue, amnesia or conversion disorder, often with visual pseudohallucinations and a decreased state of consciousness.

 [R: webmd.com](https://www.webmd.com/mental-health/ganser-syndrome#1)